 “Teacher Training with Himalaya Yoga Valley was a truly wonderful experience.
 Together with students from all four corners of the globe we bonded in our shared love and passion for the beautiful practice of yoga.
 Completing the curriculum took effort but the environment, staff and teachers provided me with the support and nurture I needed to see me through to the end.
 Not only did I graduate a competent yoga teacher but I also learnt so much about myself, and the type of yoga teacher I can be.
 Today, in each class I teach, I endeavor to pass a little piece of this wonderful experience on to my own students.
 I am so content with my direction in life as a yoga teacher.
 I have found my calling.
 Thank you Himalaya Yoga Valley.”

 Claire McGrath, Shalini Yoga Ireland

-The fundamental sequencing and mode of asana practice during the course is Ashtanga Flow.
-Students work from the Ashtanga Modified Primary Series in order to develop confidence through an in depth knowledge of a specific set of postures.
+Based on Lalits Mysore background the fundamental sequencing and mode of asana practice during the course is Ashtanga Flow.
+Students work from a series inspired by the Ashtanga Primary Series in order to develop confidence through an in depth knowledge of a specific set of postures.
 Trainees us this series as a solid platform to teach from and to develop their own unique styles utilizing the various traditions and techniques taught during the training.